csswizardry/csswizardry.github.com/_posts/2013-07-10-leeds-hangout.md

 As such, I’ve booked the whole of the 23rd and 24th off work in order to have a couple of free days hanging out in Leeds.
 I have
-[Chad Tomkiss](https://twitter.com/chadtomkiss)—who is speaking at Hey!Stac—staying with me a couple of nights, and in the days we are free just to hang out in Leeds doing whatever.
+[Chad Tomkiss](https://twitter.com/chadtomkiss) — who is speaking at Hey!Stac — staying with me a couple of nights, and in the days we are free just to hang out in Leeds doing whatever.
 So…

 1. If you’re attending either event and are about _and_ fancy meeting up at any